Have you ever purchased something because a well-known person you admire used the product or service?

 A business hires a brand ambassador to work under contract to help them achieve specific goals: increase brand awareness and boost conversions and sales.

 A brand ambassador’s contract is typically long-term, from several months to years.
 During that time, they represent the brand and its lifestyle and know deeply about the business’s products or services.
 They don’t necessarily need to be an influencer before becoming an ambassador.

 For example, Quest Nutrition’s brand ambassador program requires all interested individuals to apply to their program.
 Quest looks for individuals who embody their brand, are positive product spokespeople, create social media posts to promote their products and live the Quest lifestyle.

 Anyone who fits their criteria can apply and has the potential of being accepted.
 Applicants aren’t required to have a highly successful YouTube account, thousands of followers on Instagram, or a popular blog to become a brand ambassador.

 Micro-influencers — like Whitney — have a relatively modest following of thousands or tens of thousands of people.
 They create relevant content for their audience and communicate with them via social media platforms, blogs, other written publications, websites, and forums.

 Due to the size of their following and the type of content they create, they typically have high engagement rates.
-Having a smaller audience allows micro-influencers to bond with the people who follow them more regularly (as compared to a celebrity with millions of fans) via their channel.
+A smaller audience allows micro-influencers to bond with the people who follow them more regularly (compared to a celebrity with millions of fans) via their channel.